Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Green bond yield calculator approximates yield to maturity (YTM) for environmentally-aligned bonds.
 Green bonds fund renewable energy, energy efficiency, sustainable transport.
-Typically yield 5-10 basis points lower than conventional equivalents ("greenium") - investors accept slightly lower returns for environmental impact.
+They tend to yield around 5-15 basis points lower than conventional equivalents ("greenium") - investors accept slightly lower returns for environmental impact.

 Example: 1,000 face value green bond, 4% coupon (40 annual), 950 current price, 10 years to maturity.
 Current yield = 40/950 = 4.21%.
 Capital gain to maturity = (1,000-950)/950/10 = 0.53% annualised.
 Approximate YTM = 4.21% + 0.53% = 4.74%.
 Conventional equivalent might offer 4.79% YTM (5bps greenium).

-Green bond market: 1.5T+ outstanding globally.
-Issuers include sovereigns Green Gilt 2050), supranationals (EIB, World Bank), corporates (Apple, Toyota).
+Green bond market: more than a trillion in green bonds outstanding worldwide.
+Issuers include sovereigns, supranationals (EIB, World Bank), and corporates (Apple, Toyota).
 ICMA Green Bond Principles ensure proceeds fund eligible green projects.
 Demand exceeds supply for many issues - hence the greenium.
-Returns typically match conventional bonds within 5-15bps - acceptable cost for impact-focused investors.
+Returns tend to match conventional bonds within around 5-15bps.
 Climate Bonds Initiative certification adds credibility.

 Run it with sensible defaults